saishivarao/Multicommodity_Multimodal_Transshipment_Network_Optimization/README.md

 A MILP optimization problem for optimizing a multicommodity, multi-echelon logistics network
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Porject Title: - Optimizing the flow of Products in Multi-echelon, Multicommodity transsportation network.
+Porject Title: - Optimizing the flow of Products in Multi-echelon, Multicommodity logistics network.

 ### Introduction -
 > The objective of this project  to optimize the flow of products in a multi-echelon manufacturing & distribution network.
 The network below represents flow of multiple steel products, which are transported - from two manufacturing facilities to multiple customer locations, through set of transshipment nodes - using multiple modes of tansportation.